PranjaliJain/Data_Science_Assignment_3/README.md

 # Data_Science_Assignment_3

-Clone the folder and the .ipynb files
+Clone the folder and run the .ipynb files